via78/netbox/docs/installation/upgrading.md

 ```

 Copy `local_requirements.txt`, `configuration.py`, and `ldap_config.py` (if present) from the current installation to the new version:
+(the ntbox version hier ist die current version , do not choose latest version that you dowlanded above)

 ```no-highlight
 sudo cp /opt/netbox-X.Y.Z/local_requirements.txt /opt/netbox/